mrge-org/concordion-template-java/README.md

 If using Maven, you can delete the Gradle files `gradlew`, `gradlew.bat`, `build.gradle` and folders`gradlew`, `.gradle`.

 The `src/test/java` and `src/test/resources` folders contain a `.deleteme` file that is a placeholder so that the directory containing it can be committed to version control.
 Once you have added a test fixture to `src/test/java` and a specification to `src/test/resources` you can safely delete these files.

+The file `.travis.yml` is included for the Travis CI build and can safely be deleted.